Fuzzy Metadata Search

 Filter syntax

-uses Vectara’s metadata filter expression syntax.
-Prefix every field with its scope: doc.
+metadata_filter uses Vectara’s metadata filter expression syntax.
+Prefix every field with its scope: doc. (document-level) or part. (part-level).

 Supported operators